sunnySKL/sunnySKL.github.io/_portfolio/portfolio-2.md

 Customers can send packages, track history, and submit support requests.

-Trip & Delivery Tracking:Trips can be created and assigned to drivers or pilots, linking to packages, vehicles, and facilities.
+Trip & Delivery Tracking: Trips can be created and assigned to drivers or pilots, linking to packages, vehicles, and facilities.
 Delivery status is updated live and historical tracking is stored per package.

-Shop & Inventory Module:Each postal facility can run a shop.
+Shop & Inventory Module: Each postal facility can run a shop.
 Shop employees can process sales, manage inventory, receive new stock, and generate daily sales reports.
 Low-stock alerts are triggered automatically.

-Support Ticket System:Customers can file issues (lost, delayed, damaged).
+Support Ticket System: Customers can file issues (lost, delayed, damaged).
 Support agents reply in threads, assign priorities, and track resolution status.
 Ticket response times and performance are logged.

-Advanced Reporting Engine:Live reports include package volume, route efficiency, sales analytics, and inventory trends.
+Advanced Reporting Engine: Live reports include package volume, route efficiency, sales analytics, and inventory trends.
 AJAX-powered data loading ensures dynamic refresh with minimal delay.

-Triggers & Automation:Triggers enforce business rules, such as auto-generating alerts for low stock, long trips, or first-time support responses.
+Triggers & Automation: Triggers enforce business rules, such as auto-generating alerts for low stock and when a package gets delivered to the receiver.

 ## Tech Stack:
 Backend: PHP (OOP), MySQL
 Frontend: HTML, CSS, minimal JS, AJAX
 Database: MySQL with Foreign Key Constraints, Triggers
-Deployment: XAMPP (localhost), SQL dump support for portability
+Deployment: XAMPP (localhost)